mariallr/amanida/README.md

 datafile <- amanida_read(input_file, mode = "quan", coln, separator=";")
 ```

-For quanlitative meta-analysis include the following parameters:
+For qualitative meta-analysis include the following parameters:

-* mode = "qual"
+* Indicate mode = "qual"
 * coln: vector containing the column names, which need to be in this order:
   * Id: compound name or unique identification
-  * Trend
+  * Trend: can be up-regulated or down-regulated
   * Reference: bibliographic reference of the results

 ```r